Top 15 Essential Apps for RVing

 2. GasBuddy

-GasBuddy is a free mobile app that displays user updated gas prices in the United States and in Canada.
+GasBuddy is a free mobile app that displays user-updated gas prices in the United States and Canada.
 Finding cheap fuel is key to saving money on the road.
-There have been many instances where we have saved over $.30/gallon on fuel thanks to this app.
+There have been many instances where we have saved over $.30/gallon on fuel thanks to this fuel price app.

-Whether you’re fueling up an 80 gallon gas tank like we did on our first RV or the 55 gallon diesel tank in our 2000 F350 Superduty, money saved on fuel means more for the fun fund.
-See our one year cost of full time RVing to get an idea of how much was spent on fuel.
+Whether you’re fueling up an 80-gallon gas tank like we did on our first RV or the 55-gallon diesel tank in our 2000 F350 Superduty, money saved on fuel means more for the fun fund.
+Check out our one year cost of full-time RVing to see how much was spent on fuel.

 You can even look up fuel prices in other cities along your route.
-GasBudy has several filters where you can look for specific stations and type of fuel.
-For example, we use the filters to search for diesel fuel at a Costco stations.
+GasBudy has several filters where you can search for specific stations and fuel types.
+For example, we use the filters to search for gasoline at a Costco stations.

-Next time you’re going an RV road trip, use this app to help plan your fuel stops to maximize savings.
-You can even enter to win prizes by reporting the most recent fuel prices in the free app.
+The next time you’re going on an RV road trip, use this app to help plan your fuel stops and maximize savings.

 3. Google Maps